 Here are some night shots that I took of the PT18 in action.

-Review sample kindly provided by Brinyte in exchange for a detailed, unbiased review.
+Product sample provided by Brinyte in exchange for a detailed, unbiased review.